bigjunnn/d4lcodingchallenge/README.md

 ### Installing

-- Run pip install to install missing dependencies
+- Run `pip install -r requirements.txt` to install missing dependencies
 - Enter your username & password in a .env file to connect to a local mySQL server.

 A sample of this .env file is available in the .envexample file